pagrigaliunas/item-store/README.md

  - Description
  - Price
  - Stock
- - Location (Country, City, Street and GPS coordinates)
+ - Location (Country, City, Street and GPS coordinates).

-Language: JAVA 8
+Language: JAVA 8.<br/>
-Frameworks: candidates choice
+Frameworks: candidates choice.<br/>
-Data base: candidates choice (preferably in memory, so we don't have to install a db instance to run a project)
+Data base: candidates choice (preferably in memory, so we don't have to install a db instance to run a project).<br/>
-Optional:
+Optional:<br/>
- - Search items by title, price range, etc; Sortable by column
+- Search items by title, price range, etc; Sortable by column;<br/>
- - Add comment list for an item (Multiple users should be able to add comments on item) Preferably shared via public git repo.
+- Add comment list for an item (Multiple users should be able to add comments on item);

+Preferably shared via public git repo.<br/>
 Project should contain instructions how to build and use the project.
 ## Building application
 To build application, simply type: